CAB will leave no stone unturned to make Day-Night Test a success: Dalmiya

 The development ended days of speculation after new BCCI president Sourav Ganguly first proposed the idea to the Bangladesh Cricket Board, which faced resistance from its players and sat for multiple meetings to convince them.
 "We would not waste any time and would start planning internally to make it a memorable occasion from tomorrow itself and to give it a carnival feel.
 Other steps would be taken in this regard," Dalmiya said.

 "We also intend to sit with the BCCI president to work out other modalities and also to ensure we are in sync with the plans of the Indian Cricket Board."
-PTI TAP ATK SSC SSC
+Internationally, there have been 11 day-night Tests so far since the first between Australia and New Zealand in 2015.
+The most recent day-night Test took place in January this year between Australia and Sri Lanka in Brisbane.

+India were approached to play a day-night Test during their tour of Australia last year but the country declined the offer at that time, asserting that sighting the ball becomes a problem after it gets old under floodlights.
+Talking about the initiative, BCCI secretary Jay Shah said: "It is a great day for Indian cricket.
+Sourav, myself and our team had an idea of revolutionizing Test cricket and this is our first step towards it.
+It was very important to start the process now since India does not play a lot of Test matches after the Bangladesh series.

+"We thank the Bangladesh Cricket Board for accepting our request for a Day-Night Test match on such a short notice."
+BCB President Nazmul Hassan also welcomed the move, saying it only highlights the strong bond that the two boards share.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)